 School Loan box

-Suitable for Key Stage 3, our loan boxes contain real and replica museum objects linked with the Transatlantic Slave Trade and offer great value.
+Our loan boxes, suitable for Key Stage 3, contain real and replica museum objects linked with the Transatlantic Slave Trade and offer great value.
 Find out more

 Visit The Georgian House

 Discover what a Bristol sugar plantation and slave owner’s home might have looked like around 1790, with a visit to The Georgian House Museum.
-Built by sugar trader John Pinney, the townhouse was where the enslaved servant Pero worked (after whom the bridge is named after).
+Built by sugar trader John Pinney, the townhouse was where the enslaved servant Pero worked.
 Enhance learning outcomes by visiting both museums in one day.

 Learning enquiry form